Killer's Kiss

-Killer's Kiss is a 1955 American crime film noir directed by Stanley Kubrick and written by Kubrick and Howard Sackler.
-It is the second feature film directed by Kubrick, following his 1953 debut feature Fear and Desire.
+Killer's Kiss is a 1955 American independently produced crime film noir directed by Stanley Kubrick and written by Kubrick and Howard Sackler.
+It is the second feature film directed by Kubrick, following his 1953 debut feature, Fear and Desire.
 The film stars Jamie Smith, Irene Kane, and Frank Silvera.

 The film is about Davey Gordon (Jamie Smith), a 29-year-old middleweight New York boxer at the end of his career, and his relationship with his neighbor, taxi dancer Gloria Price (Irene Kane), and her violent employer Vincent Rapallo (Frank Silvera).